backdrop-contrib/fileusage_fixer/README.md

 To verify, go to admin/content/files and sort by "Use count" (ascending).
 You'll find files with state "permanent", but without usage count.

-Files without usage count and in state temporary will automatically get deleted on cron runs (after a grace time of 6 hours) - that's normal behavior.
-Files without usage count, but in state "permanent" will not get deleted, but they're not actually usable, either.

 **What can you do about it?**

 Install this utility module, go to TBD..., and submit the form.
 Depending on the